xprasanga/PAUDEL-MADA-project/data/README.md

 The `raw-data` folder contains the dataset originally downloaded from the World-bank website.

 The `processed-data` folder contains the dataset that is generated after cleaning the dataset, making it ready for eda and analysis process.
+It also contains the train and test dataset created by the `analysis-code.qmd` file.